 How much does the Jane Plan Diet cost?

-If you sign up for a four month plan – the brand’s best-seller – the Jane Plan diet costs £199 per month.
+If you sign up for a four month plan – the brand’s best-seller – the Jane Plan diet costs £209 per month which is £7.46 a day.

 Can you cancel Jane plan?